-Information architecture (or IA) is a crucial aspect of your site with a big impact on your user’s overall experience.
+Information architecture (or IA) is a crucial aspect of good web design with a big impact on your user’s overall experience.

 Did they find the content they were looking for?
 If so, how easily did they find it?
 How quickly can your users get around your site and land on the “right” pages?
 All of these questions implicate the process of IA.